 On the other hand, native roles of the extension can be restricted by cluster security profile settings.
 We believe that this feature will be in demand in the configurations that work in SaaS mode.
-With its help, you can create a role that gives a user access to all the configuration objects, with the exception of those that are responsible for service and administrative functions.
-Then you use this role to restrict extending of access rights for the safe mode security profile and for the profiles assigned to specific extensions.
+With its help, you can create a role that gives the user access to all the configuration objects, with the exception of those that are responsible for service and administrative functions.
+Then you use this role to restrict extending access rights for the safe mode security profile and for the profiles assigned to specific extensions.

-If such role is not available, you can implement the restriction as a list of roles that provide access to secure (from the service point of view) objects.
+If such a role is not available, you can implement the restriction as a list of roles that provide access to secure (from the service point of view) objects.

-If a profile is in effect while extension is running, the platform interprets the new parameters as follows.
+If a profile is in effect while the extension is running, the platform interprets the new parameters as follows.

 If the field value is specified, the role that is changed or added by the extension provides only those access rights to configuration objects that are provided by at least one of the roles specified in the field.

-If the field value is not specified and the full access check box is not selected, rights to configuration objects are not extended.
+If the field value is not specified and the full access checkbox is not selected, rights to configuration objects are not extended.
 You still have the option to deny some rights to the objects.

-If it turns out that, upon extension startup, the security profile restricts provision of a certain right to a certain role included in the extension, the user will receive the following message: "SomeRight right to SomeObject object for SomeRole role is restricted by the security profile”.
+If it turns out that, upon extension startup, the security profile restricts the provision of a certain right to a certain role included in the extension, the user will receive the following message: "SomeRight right to SomeObject object for SomeRole role is restricted by the security profile”.